 She was just about to return to her own station when all hell broke loose as the sensor station lit up like a Christmas tree with crimson dots all over the board.
 The sensor net at the edge of the system watching over the hyper points transmitted their readings in near real-time via subspace radio.
 The console beeped in alarm as the computer began interpreting the incoming data and flagging multiple hostile targets.
 All of them were still very far away, at least eight light hours away.

 Hoshi and the sensor crew stiffened up.
 It wasn’t just that the Rebel fleet was there, it was how large the fleet was.
-She stared as the computers updated the numbers again and again.
+She stared at the computers as they updated the numbers again and again.
 The enemy fleet had to be over half again as large as their fleet and the computer kept counting as the sensor net spotted more ships exiting hyperspace.
 They were coming in front of the Human Federation fleet, with the jump gate to their backs.
-Clearly they thought they could block the obvious retreat path through the gate.
+Clearly, they thought they could block the obvious retreat path through the gate.

 Hoshi couldn’t hear what the person on the other end said.
 Most likely it was one of the admiral’s many communications noncoms on the flag bridge.
 A minute later Justin looked up, “Helm, raise bow forty degrees at time three-zero.
 Maintain speed of point-three-light!”